dzackgarza/Notes/Graduate/Advisor Notes.md

 But this does not solve the problem for homeo $\Sigma_g \to M^3 \to S_1$.

 Why?
-Relates back to a paper of Thurston's
+Relates back to a paper of Thurston's, theory of "The Thurston Norm"

 ---